Bui Dam: Reservoir

 The reservoir that the main and saddle dams create will have a maximum capacity of 12570 e6m3 of which 7720 e6m3 is useful for power generation and irrigation.
 The reservoir's maximum operating level will be 185 m ASL and the minimum 167 m ASL.
 At the maximum level, the reservoir will have a surface area of 440 km2 while at the minimum it will be 288 km2.
 The reservoir's volume at minimum level is 6600 e6m3.
 The average length of the reservoir will be 40 km with an average depth of 29 m and a maximum 88 m.

 Bui Hydropower Plant

 Just downstream of the dam on the left bank is the dam's powerhouse.
 The intake at the reservoir feeds water through three penstocks to the three separate 133 MW Francis turbine-generators.
 Each turbine-generator has a step-up transformer to increase the voltage to transmission level.
 A fourth unit, with a penstock on the spillway, will provide four megawatts for station service and black start power, and will provide minimum flow to maintain river levels if the main units should be shut down.
 The power station will have an installed capacity of 400 megawatts and an estimated average annual generation of 980 GWh.
 The power station's switchyard is located 300 m downstream.
 Four 161 kV transmission lines connect the substation to the Ghana grid.

+In 2023, a floating solar PV array, added to the dam as part of the Bui Hydro–Solar Hybrid Project, was connected to the grid.